 Your medical records

-You can also request access to see a deceased person’s information, if you have a legal right to do so.
+You can also ask for a deceased person's information, if you have a legal right to do so.

 Proof of identity

-We must make sure we're sharing the right information with the right person, so please include two forms of identification with your request.
+We need to make sure we're sharing the right information with the right person.

 You can use: